g0xA52A2A/puppet_cron/README.md

 #### init.pp

-This contains the main cron class and simply ensures that cron is running.
+This contains the main cron class.
+It can be passed `$hiera_hash` and `$purge` parameters which should both be booleans, see below for details.
+The other classes are also included from this so you can simply `include cron`.

 ### crontab class